Accepting new patients soon!

 In addition to her graduate training, Allison obtained postgraduate training in DBT by Behavioral Tech, Eye Movement Desensitization and Reprocessing (EMDR) by the EMDR International Association, Prolonged Exposure (PE) by the Emory Trauma and Anxiety Recovery Program, and Acceptance-Based Therapy for Generalized Anxiety Disorder by MGH.
 Allison has also obtained specialized training in serving transgender, gender-diverse, and neurodiverse populations through the World Professional Association for Transgender Health (WPATH) and the Autistic Women & Nonbinary Network.

 Guest Lecturer, Psych/Mental Health Theory, Boston College Connell School of Nursing.
-(2025).
+(2025-present).

 Kieran, K., Morse, B., Margolis, A. (2024).
 Dissociative Identity Disorder in schools: Part I. NASN School Nurse.